 “You can’t manage something you don’t measure”

-A few years ago, I was asked to write out all my expenses for the month in a class.
-I wrestled with myself to think of everything I spent my money on each month because it always changed.
-When I finished with my expense sheet, I knew in my mind that it was not accurate.
-Next month was going to be different!
+A few years ago, I was asked to write down all of my expenses for the month.
+I wrestled with myself to think of everything I spent my money on.
+It seemed like things changed every month.

-With trends, you can take the average amount spent each month throughout the entire year, or multiple years, which will give you a clear idea on the actual amount of money that is spent on different categories each month and it will let you know if you go over on your budgeted items.
+With trends, you can take the average amount spent each month throughout the entire year, or multiple years.
+This gives you an idea of the actual amount of money that is spent on different categories each month.

 It’s time to be good with your money.